-Learn how to paint kitchen cabinets without sanding or priming.
-YES, it is possible AND durable!
+Learn how to paint kitchen cabinets without sanding or priming with this step-by-step tutorial.
+Yes, painting kitchen cabinets yourself is possible AND the results are gorgeous and durable!

 Hopefully, you have already read all about our kitchen remodel on a budget part 1 and part 2, which included painting our kitchen cabinets–DIY style.
 I have received TONS of questions about how we did it.
 So, I am here to tell you how to paint kitchen cabinets without losing your mind!
 No priming or sanding required.
 Isn't that good news?!